Employment in Slovakia

 Slovak is the official language, with Czech the second official language.
 When applying for employment in Slovakia, you may use either Slovak, Czech or English, depending on the company and your fluency.
 German and Russian are also accepted.
 While English is the language of business, a sound working knowledge of Slovak is highly appreciated, although not essential.

-Foreign employment seekers are expected to have at least a basic understanding of Slovak language because knowledge of Slovak is consider necessary to cope with daily office life and life outside work.
-On the other hand, in the IT sector for example, there is a fair chance of finding employment when you are capable of just speaking English.
+Foreign employment seekers are expected to have at least a basic understanding of Slovak language because knowledge of Slovak is considered necessary to cope with daily office life and life outside work.
+On the other hand, in the IT sector, for example, there is a fair chance of finding employment when you are capable of just speaking English.
 Not speaking Slovak will not necessarily hurt you.

 Many people believe that having studied the Slovak language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.